rust-lang/this-week-in-rust/drafts/2019-09-10-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [cargo-udeps](https://crates.io/crates/cargo-udeps), a cargo subcommand to find unused dependencies.
+This week's crate is [viu](https://github.com/atanunq/viu), a terminal image viewer.

-Thanks to [Christopher Durham](https://users.rust-lang.org/t/crate-of-the-week/2704/613) for the suggestion!
+Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/617) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!